agiresearch/OpenP5/README.md

 ## Checkpoint

+Download the data from [Google Drive link](https://drive.google.com/drive/folders/17p_E-SEpGtPcvoFkMGCV8RGpHXFyzLVj?usp=sharing), and put them into `./checkpoint` folder.
 The evaluation command can be found in `./test_command folder`.
 Run the command such as

 ```
 cd ./test_command